glangmead/writing/frege_russell/freges_values_final_paper.md

 >
 > "Neural networks are able to develop an artificial style of intuition," Szegedy said.

 We will come back to Szegedy and the idea of computers generating theorems shortly.
 Note however that these researchers are not extending proof assistants with hammers and the like.
-Instead they are digesting the existing human-crafted proofs and treating them as linguistic-type input to neural networks that are similar to those that translate text or perform automatic summarizations.
+Instead they are digesting the existing human-crafted proofs and treating them as raw data to train neural networks that are similar to those that perform other text-based tasks such as translating text or performing automatic summarizations.

 Getting back to the article, Timothy Gowers (a mathematician) says computers will literally replace mathematicians (without saying whether he thinks this is good):